-After the tenth week of the semester, the student will be automatically assigned a "WF" for any drop.
+After the last day to drop with a W grade, the student will be automatically assigned a "WF" for any drop.
 The "WF" will be reflected in the GPA, and the class will also show on the student's permanent record.